aelvyr/ORPose/README.md

 Install ninja using the instructions in the [official website](https://ninja-build.org/).

 #### mmpose
-Follow the installation instructions on the [mmpose website](https://mmpose.readthedocs.io/en/latest/installation.html).
+Follow the installation instructions on the [mmpose website](https://mmpose.readthedocs.io/en/latest/installation.html) but instead of doing "mim install mmcv" do "pip install mmcv==2.1.0 -f https://download.openmmlab.com/mmcv/dist/cu126/torch2.6.0/index.html" instead
 (The code was developed using mmpose v1.3.0)

 #### SAM2 or EfficientTAM (EfficientTAM recommended)